Transportation Options in Orlando

 Taking the bus from your Orlando apartment.

 The Orlando area is served by LYNX .
-This service provides transit across a five-county area (Lake, Orange, Osceola, Seminole and Volusia).
+Whether you choose an apartment in East Orlando or West Orlando, it is likely that there will be a bus stop nearby.
 LYNX passes can be purchased for one-way trips, single-day, seven-day and 30-days.
 Discounts are available for riders age 18 and younger, riders 65 and older and persons with disabilities.
 LYNX provides several options for riders:

 - Fixed-Route.
-65 separate routes (called Links) serve Orange, Osceola and Seminole county apartments.
+65 separate routes (called Links) serve Orange County, Osceola, and Seminole County apartments.
 Rides are on comfy buses equipped with bike racks.

 - PickUpLine.
 Provides transportation for apartments in less-populated areas.

 Around Orlando, there are more than 110 miles of active rail routes.
 The majority of the rail is managed by CSX Transportation.
 The longest line is a 50-mile stretch that connects apartments in Seminole and Volusia County to Osceola and Polk County apartments.
 The second section is a 34-mile line that connects downtown Orlando apartments to Orange and Lake County apartments.
 The third major section is a 25-mile line, called the Aloma branch, which connects Sanford apartments to Western Winter Park.
 AMTRAK also operates service along these lines if you are interested in long distance travel.